OAGi/Score/docs/test_cases/TestSuite25.md

 The developer can move a reusing BIE from QA state to Production state if the reused BIE is in Production state.

 #### Test Assertion #25.1.14
-The developer cannot move a reused BIE from QA state to WIP state if the reusing BIE is in QA state.
+The developer can move a reused BIE from QA state to WIP state even if the reusing BIE is in QA state.

 #### Test Assertion #25.1.15
 The developer can move a reused BIE from QA state to WIP state if the reusing BIE is in WIP state.